edinburgh-napier/SET09102/notes/unit1_code_quality/design_patterns.md

 # Design patterns

 Design patterns are proven, reusable solutions to common problems encountered in software development.
-They provide a standardized way to structure and solve recurring issues, helping software engineers write more efficient, maintainable, and scalable code.
+They provide a standardised way to structure and solve recurring issues, helping software engineers write more efficient, maintainable, and scalable code.
 Rather than reinventing the wheel, design patterns allow developers to apply well-established approaches to various design challenges, improving code quality and collaboration within teams.
-Understanding and applying design patterns is essential for software engineers to build robust systems, as these patterns encapsulate best practices in areas like object creation, structure, and behavior.
+Understanding and applying design patterns is essential for software engineers to build robust systems, as these patterns encapsulate best practices in areas like object creation, structure, and behaviour.
 Learning design patterns enables engineers to write cleaner, more modular code that is easier to extend and adapt to future needs.